jedrek2504/EcologyGame/src/modules/user_management/README.md

 All the types implemented by this module are accessible under the path /src/modules/user_management/model/&lt;TypeName&gt;

-For method overview, look at the beforementioned class diagram.
+For an overiew of available methods, look at the beforementioned class diagram.